B8N4S8N/Guttermade/README.md

 ## Introduction

-GutterMade is the world's first open source, trademarked, brand that wants to be fully used by you.
-Sales from your art+our brand=liquidity.
+GutterMade is the world's first open source, trademarked, brand that wants to be fully owned by you.
+The user.
+When you connect with us you connect with a worldwide network of quality curated manufacturers and distributors of quality products.
+Every item is made upon order, so every piece is custom made for your customer.

 Multi-tenant applications serve multiple customers across different subdomains/custom domains with a single unified codebase.